This Criminal Background Check policy is required of all CHP students.

 - The Graduate Program in Occupational Therapy at Sacred Heart University obtains criminal background checks on all students upon admission to the program.
 Unless otherwise noted, the background check for the student assigned to your facility contained no adverse information.

-If the clinical site requires more specific documentation, the student will be directed to provide a print-out of his/her results from the Certified Background website.
+If the clinical site requires more specific documentation, the student will be directed to provide a print-out of his/her results from the CastleBranch Background website.